 My Background

 My artistic journey has been shaped by many elements: which largely comprise of a love of nature.
-I have also gathered inspiration from post-war artists such as Kandinsky and Pollock.
-I am UK-born, of Barbadian parentage, linked Portuguese and Irish ancestry.
+My inspiration stems from post-war artists such as Kandinsky and Pollock.

-In addition to completing an Access to Art and Design foundation course, I hold a BA in Interior Design from the University of the Arts London, formerly known as the London College of Communication.
-This experience had broadened my creative skills.
+In addition to completing an Access to Art and Design foundation course, I hold a BA (hons) in Interior Design & Retail Management from the University of the Arts London, formerly known as the London College of Communication which has broadened my creative skills.

 I also have a Facebook page that demonstrates Interior Design and mentoring.